MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/01-labs/lab-01/README.md

 # Lab 01: Run NiFi Locally and Orient

-The goal of this lab is to start NiFi in Docker, load the UI, and learn what the main boxes and queues do.
+The goal of this lab is to start NiFi, load the interface in your browser, and learn what the main boxes and queues do.
 This takes about 15 minutes.

+NiFi runs inside Docker, which is a program that packages software so it works the same way on any computer.
+You do not need to understand Docker deeply.
+You will run a few commands, and Docker will handle the rest.

-**Inputs:** `docker-compose.yml` (a configuration file in this lab folder that tells Docker how to run NiFi)
+**Inputs:** `docker-compose.yml` (a recipe file in this lab folder that tells Docker how to run NiFi)

 **Outputs:** NiFi running at `http://localhost:8080/nifi/`